jnpaulson/IntroDataSci/lectures/MR/mapreduce.md

 Efficiency of implementation of this type of parallelism depends on underlying architecture.

-- Shared memory
+- Shared memory vs. Shared storage vs. Shared nothing
-- Shared XX
+- For massive datasets, last is usually preferred
+  - Fault tolerance most important consideration

 Map-reduce
 =========================================

-Map-Reduce is an implementation idea for a shared XX architecture.
+Map-Reduce is an implementation idea for a shared nothing architecture.
 Main features:
   - Distributed storage
   - Data proximity (perform operaations on data that is physically close)
+  - Fault tolerance

 Map-reduce
 =========================================